EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: System Model and Problem Formulation

-The control actions of each edge node at time slot $t$ include the selected edge node (i.e., local inference or dispatched to another edge node), the selected DNN model for inference, and the selected resolution for video frame preprocessing.
-We denote the control action for edge node $i$ at time slot $t$ as
+\textbf{Action:} Each edge node performs control actions for each video frame to conduct video analytics.
+These actions are composed of the parameters for the inference request, determining the chosen edge node for inference (either local or dispatched to another edge node), the specified DNN model, and the desired resolution for video preprocessing.
+We denote the action for edge node $i$ at time slot $t$ as:

-where $e$ is the selected edge node for inference, $E$ is the set of edge nodes, $m$ is the selected DNN model for inference, $M$ is the set of available DNN models, $v$ is the selected resolution for video frame preprocessing, and $V$ is the set of video resolutions.
-If the selected edge node for inference is the same as the edge node that receives the inference request, the inference will be conducted locally.
-Otherwise, the request will be dispatched to the corresponding remote edge node for inference.
+where $e$ is the chosen edge node for inference and $\mathcal{E}$ is the set of edge nodes.
+If the selected edge node for inference matches the edge node that receives the inference request, the inference will be conducted locally.
+However, if the selected edge node differs from the receiving edge node, the request will be dispatched to the corresponding edge node for inference.